 1 = very dissatisfied with that area of her life

 Use the wheel to drill down into each area to help the client understand their lives and issues more deeply.

 Then repeat the exercise and this time ask the client to score her ideal level in each area.

 Given time and energy are limited it’s helpful to get the client to identify which area of life she wants to focus on.
 Here are some examples of questions to help the client decide which area of her life need attention:

-- What stand out for you when looking at your rankings on the wheel of life?
+- What stands out for you when looking at your rankings on the wheel of life?

 - What would the ideal level of attention be for you in each life area?

 - What do you need more of right now?

 - What you need less of?

 - What do you want right now?
 What are you yearning for?